leonorpan/george-application/README.md

 For help with Leiningen itself, do: `./lein.sh -h` or `lein.bat -h`.

-If you would rather use the short version of the lein-command, `lein`, you will probably have to add Leiningen to your path.<br />
+If you would rather use the short version of the lein-command, `lein`, you will probably have to add Leiningen to your path.
 If you understand what that means, then you will also be able to do that based on the instruction you find on the Leiningen home and download pages.